Independent Insurance Agents Vs Captive Insurance Agents

 Being a Captive Insurance Agent

-If you want to start your career as an insurance agent but do not what to be on your own, then becoming a captive insurance agent might be a better choice for you.
+If you want to start your career as an insurance agent but do not want to be on your own, then becoming a captive insurance agent might be a better choice for you.
 Captive insurance agents will most likely have more back-office support to help grow their business.
-Some FMOs even have training programs for their captive insurance agents that gives them a bonus and financial support while they are being trained and before they being to sell insurance.
+Some FMOs even have training programs for their captive insurance agents that give them a bonus and financial support while they are being trained and before they begin to sell insurance.

 Being a captive agent has its advantages with the agent always having the support, training, and possible steady paycheck to help them get started.
 However, there are downsides as well, including limited product availability, having a manager to report to, possibly being limited to work in a smaller market, and your hours are what your upline sets for you.
 You might also have sales requirements that you would be forced to meet which can lead to sales not in the client’s best interest.

-There are positives and negatives with becoming an independent or captive agent.
+There are positives and negatives to becoming an independent or captive agent.
 What you need to find out is what is best for you and your career goals.

 Contact Senior Benefit Services, Inc today for more information!